jonathanvdwatt/home-media/README.md

 **Note:** Be sure to configure the .env file accordingly!
 Also, make sure all your media is mounted to /external.

-To build the application and lauch the containers:
+To build the application and launch the containers:

 ```
 cd home-media/docker